 When we had one child, we got a bike seat.
 Brilliant inventions.
 We got to ride as a family at the weekends.
-My husband took Danny to nursery on the bike.
+My husband took our son to nursery on the bike.
 Brilliant.

-But our family wasn’t complete.
-We always planned to have two children.
+But our family wasn’t complete as we always planned to have two children.

 I’m not sure anyone with one child really knows what they are letting themselves in for when they have a second.
 If they did then I think there would be far more only children in the world.

-We had Ellen when Danny was two years old.
-Now, instead of managing one small, demanding and often highly unreasonable person, we had two small, demanding and often highly unreasonable people.
+Our daughter was born just after our son’s second birthday.
+Now, instead of managing one small, demanding and often highly unreasonable person, we had two small, demanding and often highly unreasonable people to cope with.

 This had an obviously huge impact on all areas of our lives.
-Including cycling.
+Including our cycling.

 Fortunately for me, my husband is more of a bike geek than me.
 He had heard of cargo bikes.

-Spectacularly fortunately for me, he had a friend who was thinking of selling his cargo bike as his children were now wanting to ride their own bikes instead of travelling in his.
+Spectacularly fortunately, he had a friend who was thinking of selling his cargo bike as his children were now wanting to ride their own bikes instead of travelling in his.

 We became the proud owners of a bakfiets cargo bike.

-If, like me two years ago, you have never heard of a cargo bike.
-This is a cargo bike.
+If – like me at the time- you have never heard of a cargo bike.
+This is a cargo bike:

 It is basically a town bike with a wooden box between the handlebars and the front wheel.